Private Israeli spyware used to hack cellphones of journalists, activists worldwide

 Amnesty shared backup copies of data on four iPhones with Citizen Lab, which confirmed that they showed signs of Pegasus infection.
 Citizen Lab, a research group at the University of Toronto that specializes in studying Pegasus, also conducted a peer review of Amnesty’s forensic methods and found them to be sound.

-In lengthy responses, NSO called the investigation’s findings exaggerated and baseless.
+In lengthy responses before publication, NSO called the investigation’s findings exaggerated and baseless.
 It also said it does not operate the spyware licensed to its clients and “has no insight” into their specific intelligence activities.

+After publication, NSO chief executive Shalev Hulio expressed concern in a phone interview with The Post about some of the details he had read in Pegasus Project stories Sunday, while continuing to dispute that the list of more than 50,000 phone numbers had anything to do with NSO or Pegasus.

+“The company cares about journalists and activists and civil society in general,” Hulio said.
+“We understand that in some circumstances our customers might misuse the system and, in some cases like we reported in [NSO’s] Transparency and Responsibility Report, we have shut down systems for customers who have misused the system.”

 NSO describes its customers as 60 intelligence, military and law enforcement agencies in 40 countries, although it will not confirm the identities of any of them, citing client confidentiality obligations.
 The consortium found many of the phone numbers in at least 10 country clusters, which were subjected to deeper analysis: Azerbaijan, Bahrain, Hungary, India, Kazakhstan, Mexico, Morocco, Rwanda, Saudi Arabia and the United Arab Emirates.
 Citizen Lab also has found evidence that all 10 have been clients of NSO, according to Bill Marczak, a senior research fellow.

-Forbidden Stories organized the media consortium’s investigation, titled the Pegasus Project, and Amnesty provided analysis and technical support but had no editorial input.
+Forbidden Stories organized the media consortium’s investigation, and Amnesty provided analysis and technical support but had no editorial input.
 Amnesty has openly criticized NSO’s spyware business and supported an unsuccessful lawsuit against the company in an Israeli court seeking to have its export license revoked.
 After the investigation began, several reporters in the consortium learned that they or their family members had been successfully attacked with Pegasus spyware.

 Beyond the personal intrusions made possible by smartphone surveillance, the widespread use of spyware has emerged as a leading threat to democracies worldwide, critics say.
 Journalists under surveillance cannot safely gather sensitive news without endangering themselves and their sources.
 Opposition politicians cannot plot their campaign strategies without those in power anticipating their moves.
 Human rights workers cannot work with vulnerable people — some of whom are victims of their own governments — without exposing them to renewed abuse.